rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ```

 #### GET '/restaurants/{restaurant_id}/dishes'
-- Retrieve a list of dishes from the same restaurant by restaurant_id
+- Retrieves a list of dishes from the same restaurant by restaurant_id
-- Request arguments: **restaurant_id**
+- Requests arguments: **restaurant_id**
 - Returns: A list of dishes grouped by a given restaurant_id and a successful message.

 ##### Exmaple request: